 Jonathan Mueller, Video Instructor, is a freelance editor and experimental filmmaker who specializes in working with found footage.
 He teaches at Truman College Middle School.
 He earned his degree in film and video from Columbia College Chicago, where he focused on archiving and restoration of motion picture media.

 Vedran Residbegovic, Video Instructor, is an independent filmmaker, a new media artist, and a media educator, working both in the US and in his native Bosnia-Herzegovina.
-Vedran holds a dual BFA degree in Film Production and Graphic Design from the University of Illinois at Chicago, and earned his MFA degree in film production at Temple University in Philadelphia.
+Vedran holds a dual BFA degree in Film Production and Graphic Design from the University of Illinois at Chicago, and studied film production at Temple University in Philadelphia.
 Prior to joining CTVN’s team, Vedran taught film and video production at Columbia College Chicago and at Temple University.

 Mary Reid, Video Instructor, holds two BAs from Columbia College Chicago, one in Broadcast Journalism and the other in Fiction Writing.
 Mary was awarded the prestigious Alfred P. Weisman Award at Columbia for producing the documentary film Buffalo Soldiers, profiling the rising death toll of children in Chicago.
 She also produced the weekly half-hour show Newsbeat at Columbia College.
 Mary also contributed multimedia packages to Chicago Talks during the 2010 elections in Illinois.

 Christopher Rose, Video Instructor, is an experienced graphics animator and has worked on promotional material for arcade versions of Guitar Hero and American Idol Studio.
 Christopher graduated from Columbia College with a BA in film and a focus in computer animation.
 He began working with youth media in Brookfield, IL in 2000 and teaches video production classes at Winnie Mandela Intergenerational High School in the Chicago South Shore Neighborhood.